blizzardbroadcastcenter-cmd/streamix/README.md

 ## 📞 Support

-For issues, feedback, or internal support, contact the Streamix development team.
+For internal support and feedback, contact the Streamix development team.

 ---

 <p align="center">
-  Built with ❤️ by Blizzard Broadcast Center
+  Built by Blizzard Broadcast Center
 </p>